piksel-ina/piksel-core/README.md

     This creates a .env file from .env.example and generates the ODC configuration (datacube.conf).

-    > Important: Review and edit the .env file with appropriate settings for your environment, especially database credentials.
+    > Important: Review and edit the .env file with appropriate settings for your environment.

 3.  **Configuration:**